McStasMcXtrace/iFit/iOptim/README.txt

-solvopt by Alexei Kuntsevich and Franz Kappel , Graz (Austria) 1997 used in fminralg modified to use standard Matlab optimization fminsearch syntax and options fminsearchOS by Olivier Salvado, Case Western Reserve University, June04 and Mathworks based on fminsearch, improved for noisy signal nelder by Kelley, 1998, Iterative Methods for Optimization used in fminsimplex modified to use standard Matlab optimization fminsearch syntax and options bfgswopt by Kelley, 1998, Iterative Methods for Optimization used in fminbfgs modified to use standard Matlab optimization fminsearch syntax and options
+solvopt by Alexei Kuntsevich and Franz Kappel , Graz (Austria) 1997 used in fminralg modified to use standard Matlab optimization fminsearch syntax and options bfgswopt by Kelley, 1998, Iterative Methods for Optimization used in fminbfgs modified to use standard Matlab optimization fminsearch syntax and options